 I'm a meditation teacher.
-I've taught hundreds of people all over the world how to meditate.
+I've taught hundreds of people worldwide how to meditate.

 But I didn't begin to meditate because I wanted more calm.
 I started to meditate because I was desperate.

-I started to meditate by going to my first class with one of my best friends.
+I started meditating by attending my first class with one of my best friends.

 It was a Buddhist meditation class.
 We walked into a small room and sat on the floor beside the others, most of whom were Buddhist monks.
 We were so cramped in a tiny room that you couldn’t see the carpet.
-They all began to chant and gave instruction in a foreign language.
-My friend and I copied: eyes closed and approximating something sounding foreign.
+They all began chanting and issuing instructions in a foreign language.
+My friend and I copied: eyes closed, approximating something that sounded foreign.
 After 15 minutes, I was in an altered state.
-My body was buzzing with energy and my mind was calm for the first time in years.
-The monks smiled at me and pointed to an image on the wall, compelling us both to look: it was a photo of a man whose eyes had rolled into the back of his head.
+My body was buzzing with energy, and my mind was calm for the first time in years.
+The monks smiled at me and pointed to an image on the wall, compelling us both to look: a photo of a man whose eyes had rolled back in his head.
 I was startled.
 It looked like something from a horror film.
-My heart raced and I started to shake with panic.
-One monk saw this and kept pointing at the picture saying, “Guru, guru”.
+My heart raced, and I started to shake with panic.
+One monk saw this and kept pointing at the picture, saying, “Guru, guru”.
 This only made it worse.
-I was anti-religion at this put in my life and I’d researched all about cults and knew this was how one might work!
+I was anti-religion at this point in my life, and I’d researched all about cults and knew this was how one might work!

 I know now that we had been to a chanting class and that having gurus in this tradition is normal.
-We were being ask to openly gaze and meditate on the guru.
+We were asked to gaze openly and meditate on the guru.
 However, as none of this was explained in English, and we were young and pretty paranoid, it was time to find another class!
 This time, my friend refused to come with me…

 My journey with meditation took me to my next class at a yoga school.